Gustavo Santos (politician)

 Gustavo Santos is an Argentine politician.
 He was appointed minister of Tourism by Mauricio Macri.
 Since 2021, he has been a National Deputy elected in Córdoba for the Juntos por el Cambio coalition.

+Biography

+Education

+Between 1971 and 1979, he studied Bachelor of Arts at the National University of Córdoba, where he studied two more years to become a professor of the same discipline.

+He served as Professor at the Instituto Escuelas Pías in the same province.
+In August 2017, he received the title of "Honorary Professor" from the Blas Pascal University "in attention to his trajectory and relevant contributions to tourism and culture".